Natural Insect Repellent Candle

 How to Use

 Directions: Light candle.
 The scent helps repel insects*.
-To use on skin, wait 30 minutes for pool of warm oil to form.
-Dab warm oil on skin where bugs bite.
+To use on skin, wait 10 to 30 minutes for a pool of warm oil to form.
+Dab warm oil on skin areas where bugs bite.
 The candle melts at just above body temperature and the oils will feel warm, but not hot.
-Any left over candle will solidify to use another day.
+Any leftover candle will solidify to use another day.
 Trim wick to ¼ inch.

 - Apply to the pulse points on your body.
 These areas, which have more body heat due to the warmth of your blood, are the best spots to apply a scent that you want to last a bit longer.
 Pulse points are located behind your ear, at the bottom of your throat, on your wrist, inside your elbow and behind your knee

-- *The scent from the essential oil blend will help repel insects, but since the candle is made with a skin-safe concentration of oils, it is not as strong a your typical bug candle
+- *The scent from the essential oil blend will help repel insects, but since the candle is made with a skin-safe concentration of oils, it is not as strong as a typical "bug" candle

 - If you are pregnant, please discuss the use of any product with your health care provider